 Texas Health Steps

-The Texas Medicaid Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program is a federally mandated health care program of prevention, diagnosis, and treatment for Medicaid recipients who are ages of birth through 20 years of age.
+The Texas Medicaid Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program is a federally mandated health care program of prevention, diagnosis, and treatment for Medicaid recipients from birth through 20 years of age.
 In Texas, the EPSDT program is known as Texas Health Steps.
-Texas Health Steps is administered by the Department of State Health Services (DSHS).
+Texas Health Steps is administered by Texas Health & Humans Services Commission (HHSC).

-Free online provider education is available, and many include Continuing Education credits.
-Check out the online options offered by Texas Health and Human Services Commission (HHSC).
+Free online provider education is available from both Community First Health Plans and Texas Health and Human Services Commission (HHSC).
+Many include Continuing Education credits.
+Check out the online options offered by HHSC and see below for Community First-led training sessions for our Providers.

-For additional information on the STAR Kids Program, visit Health & Human Services
+For additional information about the STAR Kids Program, visit Texas Health & Human Services Commission (HHSC)

 Access our library of benefits and resources available to our members from our Resources.

-Handbooks, manuals, and CFHP newsletters are available in print, free of charge, and mailed within 5 days, by calling 1-800-434-2347 or by making a request through your secure Provider Login.
+Handbooks, manuals, and Community First Health Plans’ newsletters are available in print, free of charge, and mailed within 5 days by calling Provider Relations at 210-358-6294 or by making a request through the secure Provider Portal.